EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-09-hello-world.md

 common.SetBackground(color.White)
 {% endhighlight %}
 >
-> Note that we're using `color`, so be sure to import `image/color`.
-It's in the standard library.
-This line of code
+> We're using `color` now, so be sure to import `image/color` from the standard library.
+For our purposes,
-> should go somewhere within the `Setup` function, and preferably at the top.
-However, it's not mandatory to put it
+> this line of code should go somewhere within the `Setup` function, and preferably at the top.
+However,
-> *there*, and you can dynamically change the background color as you please.
+> it's not mandatory to put it there, and you can dynamically change the background color as you please.

-It our game looks like this:
+Now our game looks like this:

 <figure class="callout text-center">
 <a href="/img/tutorials/01/white.png" target="_blank">